 James Hautman of Minnesota won the 2016 Duck Stamp contest with his acrylic painting of three Canada geese.

-The 2017 Federal Duck Stamp Contest – the most prestigious federally-sponsored art contest in the nation – will be held Sept.
+The 2017 Federal Duck Stamp Contest – the most prestigious federally-sponsored art contest in the nation – was held Sept.
 15-16, 2017, at the University of Wisconsin–Stevens Point!
-A panel of five judges will select the artwork that will appear on the 2018-2019 Federal Migratory Bird Hunting and Conservation Stamp, also known as the Duck Stamp.
+A panel of five judges selected the artwork to appear on the 2018-2019 Federal Migratory Bird Hunting and Conservation Stamp, also known as the Duck Stamp.

 Duck Stamps are vital tools for wetland conservation.
 Ninety-eight cents out of every dollar generated by the sale of Federal Duck Stamps goes directly to purchase or lease wetland habitat for protection in the National Wildlife Refuge System.

-Artwork will be on display starting at 9:00 a.m. on Friday, September 15.
+Artwork was on display starting at 9:00 a.m. on Friday, September 15.
 Viewing of the artwork and judging is free and open to the public.
-We hope you'll join us!

 The Federal Duck Stamp Program is one of the most successful conservation programs in our nation’s history, and has generated more than $950 million to help protect and conserve more than 6 million acres of wetlands and grasslands for wildlife habitat.